muscak/MIT-PE-Applied-Data-Science-Program/FoodHub Data Analysis/README.md

 The food aggregator company has stored the data of the different orders made by the registered customers in their online portal.
 They want to analyze the data to get a fair idea about the demand of different restaurants which will help them in enhancing their customer experience.
 Suppose you are hired as a Data Scientist in this company and the Data Science team has shared some of the key questions that need to be answered.
 Perform the data analysis to find answers to these questions that will help the company to improve the business.

 ## Questions
+We search for answers to the below questions in the [Jupyter notebook](https://github.com/muscak/MIT-PE-Applied-Data-Science-Program/blob/master/FoodHub%20Data%20Analysis/FDS_Project_LearnerNotebook_FullCode.ipynb).

 1. How many rows and columns are present in the data?
 2. What are the datatypes of the different columns in the dataset?
 3. Are there any missing values in the data?
 If yes, treat them using an appropriate method.